Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 Matt from eco church, Christ Church, Friezland, talks us through how to use the Energy Footprint Tool for your church.

-More information is available in the EFT Instructions and you can download an EFT Paper Copy 2021 here.
+More information is available in the EFT Instructions and you can download a paper copy of the return here.

 Powered by Church Edit